hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * Output is stored in directory `cookiecutter-output/`.
 Commit and push it to your git.

 ####  Secrets handling
-* There is a subdirectory `cookiecutter-output/secrets/` which is *not* (and should *never* be) commited to git
+* There is a sub-directory `cookiecutter-output/secrets/` which is *not* (and should *never* be) committed to git
 * Ensure to save the contents of this directory at a safe and secure place!
 * `secrets/vaultpass` contains the password for your ansible vault and is stored as a `keepass` file.
     - The *initial* password for the Keepass file is `password`.
 Change it.
     - Alternatively handle the secrets in another vault of your choice.
-* Makefile targets to get ansibale vault secrets, see <https://docs.scs.community/docs/iaas/guides/configuration-guide/configuration-repository/#working-with-encrypted-files>, e.g. `make ansible_vault_show FILE=all`
+* Makefile targets to get ansible vault secrets, see <https://docs.scs.community/docs/iaas/guides/configuration-guide/configuration-repository/#working-with-encrypted-files>, e.g. `make ansible_vault_show FILE=all`
 * Keepass clients exist for many operating systems (incl.
 Android), there is also a nextcloud app

 #### Inventory